kgroveshok/z80-homebrew/add-ons/ESP32Wifi/README.md

 0x44  count         CONSUME_POOL          Get the next 'count' bytes from the given pool id, a zero count will get until zero term string encountered
-D 0x45                UART_OUT_POOL         Send the contents of the pool to the UART D 0x46                UART_IN_POOL          Append to contents of the pool from the UART until CR/LF 0x47                  LIST_POOL           Return a list of the pool ids present (and their sizes?)
+D 0x45                UART_OUT_POOL         Send the contents of the pool to the UART D 0x46                UART_IN_POOL          Append to contents of the pool from the UART until CR/LF TODO Not working
+0x47                  LIST_POOL           Return a list of the pool ids present (and their sizes?)

+TODO BUG cant seem to send more than 13 chars via 0x41.
+Appears adding more than 13 chars to pool causes the corruption

 C like files:

 0x50  zstr          FILE_NAME           Set current file name to use